-Monitoring infants and toddlers simply means making sure that they are safe and that their needs are met.
-Three-five-year-olds need limits that don't change and parents who show them how to behave.
+Monitoring infants and toddlers means making sure that they are safe and that their needs are met.
+Three to five-year-olds need limits that don't change and parents who show them how to behave.
 As school-age children begin to step out into the neighborhood and community they will need to know how far they can go, with whom, and when they must be home.
 Teenagers need increasing freedom to begin their road to independence and parents who monitor their behavior in a respectful and appropriate way.
 Starting early may be the best strategy, but it is never too late to begin.

 Here are some suggestions for connecting with your child: